Petfren

 While these are the most interesting and “weird” option, unfortunately we couldn’t do user testing to gather feedback to see if our recreational feature is useful or warrant enough attention for our users to try.
 With enough data and testing, we might decide to potentially explore this option further.

-Reflections
+Reflections reflections

-We were designing for two users simultaneously
+We were designing for two users simultaneously we-were-designing-for-two-users-simultaneously

 We initially focused on the parent experience - dashboard, AI responses, progress tracking.
 But Petfren isn’t a solo app; it’s a tool for a parent-child teaching moment happening in real-time.
 This meant every feature needed to work for two people with different needs: the parent needs guidance and answers, while the child needs visual, engaging explanations.
 We learned to design for the interaction between them, not just for individual users.

-Testing with actual families would have changed everything
+Testing with actual families would have changed everything testing-with-actual-families-would-have-changed-everything

-My first UX project taught me to embrace ambiguity
+My first UX project taught me to embrace ambiguity my-first-ux-project-taught-me-to-embrace-ambiguity

 Coming in as the youngest team member on my first UX project, I expected clear answers and linear progress.
 Instead, I learned that good design requires making decisions with incomplete information, iterating based on feedback, and being comfortable with “we don’t know yet.”
-The frameworks (JTBD, affinity mapping) gave structure, but the real learning came from navigating uncertainty.
+The frameworks gave structure, but the real learning came from navigating uncertainty.